 For information on Symyx Draw, see my page Symyx Draw - An Introductory Guide.
 That page includes information on how to obtain the program.

 Requirements.
 ISIS/Draw 2.5 is distributed as a version for Windows 98, 2000, NT 4.0, or XP.
+(I think it runs fine on newer versions of Windows.)
 A version of ISIS/Draw for the Macintosh is also available.

 Obtaining ISIS/Draw.
 As noted at the top of this section, the program is no longer available.

 Optional.
 If you do obtain the program, you may also get the following two optional files: